0cherry/INFO/README.md

 # First
 1st repository

-How to link local directory and repository
+How to install, set or troubleshoot about various things